-Across the health, education, and infrastructure sectors, a diverse range of analytical approaches self-identify as systems approaches.
+Across the health, education, and infrastructure sectors, a diverse range of analytical approaches fit our description of systems approaches.
 Each of these approaches are likely to be familiar to readers in some disciplines and unfamiliar to others.
-They include approaches that aim to help evaluators better understand the roles of mechanisms and contextual factors in producing policy impact, such as realist evaluation (Pawson & Tilley, 1997) and theory-driven evaluation (Coryn et al., 2011), as well as a range qualitative or ethnographic (e.g. George, 2009; Bano & Oberoi, 2020) and mixed method approaches (e.g. Mackenzie et al., 2009; Tuominen et al., 2014) more broadly.
+They include approaches that aim to help evaluators better understand the roles of mechanisms and contextual factors in producing policy impact, such as realist evaluation (Pawson & Tilley, 1997) and theory-driven evaluation (Coryn et al., 2011), as well as a range of qualitative or ethnographic (e.g. George, 2009; Bano & Oberoi, 2020) and mixed method approaches (e.g. Mackenzie et al., 2009; Tuominen et al., 2014) more broadly.
 They also encompass fields such as implementation science (Rubenstein & Pugh, 2006), some types of meta-analysis and systematic review (e.g. Greenhalgh et al., 2016; Leviton et al., 2017; Masset, 2019), and adaptive approaches to policy design and evaluation (e.g. Andrews et al., 2017).
+These micro-systems approaches can focus on a variety of levels of analysis, from individuals to organizations to policy networks, but are united by their analytical focus on a single policy at a time rather than on the entire system (as in macro-systems approaches).
 We briefly summarize each of these methods or approaches in this section, before the next section develops a framework to link them back to standard impact evaluation and help prospective systems researchers select among them.